Podcast: Play in new window | Download

 Today, that son is a middle school teacher who keeps his students indoors during thunderstorms—because his logic development completed, just like it was supposed to.
 Understanding human development helped his mom set realistic expectations for where he was developmentally, not where she wished he was.

 High school students are in identity formation mode.
-Understanding this developmental stage helps you set realistic expectations for their behaviour:
+Understanding this developmental stage helps you set realistic expectations for their behavior:

 One week they love this fashion, the next week it’s out.
 This isn’t fickleness—it’s identity exploration.